postgres-ai/docs/docs/database-lab/prepare_host.draft.md

 TBD (suggest using Spot Instances)

-Get the name of the EBS volume, example:
+Get the name of the EBS volume using `lsblk` or `sudo fdisk -l`.
+For example:
 ```bash
 ubuntu@ip-123-45-56-78:~$ lsblk
 NAME    MAJ:MIN   RM  SIZE RO TYPE MOUNTPOINT